Former Manchester United and England star Paul Scholes has joined the likes of Jose Mourinho in becoming a pundit for BT Sport.

 The pair later shared a phone call where Scholes expanded on his thoughts before giving some tips and advice.

-Paul Scholes scored a memorable goal against Barcelona in the Champions League It would seem reasonable to assume that his BT debut could come during their first Premier League match of the season, the opener between Manchester United and Swansea City at Old Trafford on 16th August in Louis van Gaal's first competitive game in charge.
+It would seem reasonable to assume that his BT debut could come during their first Premier League match of the season, the opener between Manchester United and Swansea City at Old Trafford on 16th August in Louis van Gaal's first competitive game in charge.

 The recently-launched station are also set to broadcast the Community Shield clash between Arsenal and Manchester City at Wembley after a successful first year in programming.